hifly81/kafka-examples/README.md

 The Order events are received by Order process service and sent to the Shipment service via a Rest call.<br>
 The Shipment service aggregates the events and produces a Shipment object.
 The Shipment object is also saved on DBMS.

-Create a postgres db schema for the Shipment
+Create a postgres db schema for the Shipment: (info for a postgres installed on a Linux machine)
 ```
-cd order-sample/shipment-service
 su - postgres
 CREATE DATABASE orders;
 CREATE USER orders WITH PASSWORD 'orders';